-Services: In order to qualify for federal financial contributions under the Canada Health Transfer, provincial and territorial health insurance plans must provide first-dollar coverage of medically necessary physician and hospital services for all eligible residents.
-In addition to providing universal coverage for physician and hospital services, provincial and territorial governments provide varying levels of supplementary benefits for groups such as children, senior citizens and social assistance recipients.
-Supplementary benefits include services such as prescription drug coverage, vision care, dental care, home care, aids to independent living and ambulance services.
-The federal government provides certain health care benefits for First Nations and Inuit, members of the Royal Canadian Mounted Police and the Canadian Forces, veterans, refugee claimants and inmates in federal penitentiaries.
+Services: In order to qualify for federal financial contributions, provincial and territorial health insurance plans must provide first-dollar coverage of medically necessary physician and hospital services for all eligible residents.
+In addition to providing universal coverage for physician and hospital services, provincial and territorial governments provide varying levels of supplementary benefits for groups such as children, senior citizens, and social assistance recipients.
+Supplementary benefits include services such as prescription drug coverage, vision care, dental care, home care, aids to independent living, and ambulance services.
+The federal government provides certain health care benefits for First Nations and Inuit, members of the Royal Canadian Mounted Police and the Canadian Forces, veterans, refugee claimants, and inmates in federal penitentiaries.

 Cost-sharing: There is no cost-sharing for publicly insured physician and hospital services.
 However, there are out-of-pocket payments for supplementary health services not funded by public programs or private insurance.
-Out-of-pocket payments by private households represent about 15% of total national health expenditures.
+Out-of-pocket payments by private households represent about 15 percent of total national health expenditures.

-Publicly Funded Health Care: Public health insurance plans administered by the provinces/territories are funded by general taxation.
-Federal transfers to provinces and territories in support of health care are tied to population, and are conditional on provincial and territorial health insurance plans meeting the requirements set out in the Canada Health Act.
-Public funding has accounted for approximately 70% of total health expenditures over the last decade.
+Publicly funded health care: Public health insurance plans administered by the provinces and territories are funded by general taxation.
+Federal transfers to provinces and territories in support of health care are tied to population, and are conditional on provincial and territorial health insurance plans' meeting the requirements set out in the Canada Health Act.
+Public funding has accounted for approximately 70 percent of total health expenditure over the last decade.

-Privately Funded Health Care: Roughly two-thirds of Canadians have supplementary private insurance coverage, many through employment-based group plans, which cover services such as vision and dental care, prescription drugs, rehabilitation services, home care, and private rooms in hospitals.
+Privately funded health care: Roughly two-thirds of Canadians have supplementary private insurance coverage, many through employment-based group plans, which cover services such as vision and dental care, prescription drugs, rehabilitation services, home care, and private rooms in hospitals.
 Duplicative private insurance for publicly funded physician and hospital services is not available.
-Private health expenditures (payments through private insurance and out-of-pocket payments) represent approximately 30% of total health expenditures.
+Private health expenditures (payments through private insurance and out-of-pocket payments) represent approximately 30 percent of total health expenditures.

-Provinces/Territories: Provinces and territories have primary responsibility for the organization and delivery of health services, including the education of health care providers.
+Provinces/territories: Provinces and territories have primary responsibility for the organization and delivery of health services, including the education of health care providers.
 Provincial and territorial ministries of health negotiate physician fee schedules with provincial and territorial medical associations.
-Many provinces and territories have established and fund regional health authorities which plan and deliver publicly funded health care services on a local basis.
+Many provinces and territories fund their own established regional health authorities that plan and deliver public health care services on a local basis.
 Some jurisdictions have consolidated the number of authorities in recent years.

-Physicians: In 2005, physicians comprised 9% of the health care workforce with a near even split between specialists (4%) and general practitioners (5%).
-Most physicians are in private practices and are remunerated on a fee-for-service basis.
-An increasing number of Canadian physicians receive alternative forms of public payment such as capitation, salary and blended funding.
-In 2005-2006, about 21% of total clinical payments to physicians are made through these types of arrangements (ranging from 12% in Alberta to 42% in Nova Scotia to 96% in the Northwest Territories).
+Physicians: Most physicians have private practices and are remunerated on a fee-for-service basis, although an increasing number receive alternative forms of public payment such as capitation, salary, and blended funding.
+In 2005-06, about 21 percent of total clinical payments to physicians were made through these types of arrangements (ranging from 12% in Alberta to 42% in Nova Scotia to 96% in the Northwest Territories).
 Physicians are not allowed to charge patients more than what they receive under the fee schedule negotiated with the provincial or territorial health insurance plan.
 In some provinces, physicians can opt out of the public plan if they wish to charge their own rates for insured health services.
+Primary-care gatekeeping is not required, but there are provider incentives to discourage self-referrals.
+Hospital-based physicians generally are not hospital employees and receive fee-for-service compensation.
+Physicians in community clinics are salaried.

 Nurses and other health professionals: Most nurses are employed either in hospitals or by community health care organizations, including home care and public health services.
 Nurses are generally paid salaries negotiated between their unions and their employers.
-Dentists, optometrists, occupational therapists, physiotherapists, psychologists, pharmacists and other health professionals are employed by hospitals or in private practice.
+Dentists, optometrists, occupational therapists, physiotherapists, psychologists, pharmacists, and other health professionals are employed by hospitals or in private practice.